The delay was expected but questions over his confirmation remain

 Senate Majority Leader Mitch McConnell has not yet tipped his hand on whether he is willing to do that, and it's not clear that he will have to make that decision as there are still 30 Democrats who haven't said how they will vote.
 A change in the rules would become the norm for future Supreme Court nominations, taking away the minority party's ability to mount a challenge to the lifetime appointments.

-Sen. Chris Coons, D-Conn., predicts it is "almost certain" that Republicans will go "nuclear."
+Sen. Chris Coons, D-Del., predicts it is "almost certain" that Republicans will go "nuclear."

 "In talking to friends on both sides of the aisle we've got a lot of senators concerned about where we're headed.
 There's Republicans still very mad at us over the 2013 change to the filibuster rule, we're mad at them about shutting down the government, they're mad at us about Gorsuch, and we are not headed in a good direction," Coons, a member of the Judiciary committee, said on MSNBC's "Morning Joe."